A Brittany Tale: The Fright

 I took seaside walks with the two of them, and with one or the other, and alone.
 I shot photos and videos as future prompts or reminders for the as-yet-undefined article: a statue of Alfred Hitchcock, cliffside and clifftop houses, rock, sea and sky, and more rock, sea and sky.
 Once, when taking the seaside walk alone, I watched a water walker, a grey figure in a grey sea against a grey sky.
 Later, rounding a bend, I observed two women approaching from the opposite direction with the hand of the one holding the crux of the elbow of the other, as friends and couples did more often long ago.
 Suddenly, one of the gals slipped on the damp seaside walk and let out a high-pitched yelp, but she was held secure by the grip of the other.
 They stood locked in place and laughed as though on the edge of a precipice.
 As I passed by, their broad smiles invited me, as their witness, to share in the joy of their accidental choreography.
 I obliged.
 Further on, I stared into the crevice of a dark, damp inlet and imagined that a hermit lived there.
 On the way back, I looked up to a steep-gabled Belle Epoque villa on the cliff and envisioned the ghost of an old aristocrat standing sentinel by a parted velvet curtain.
 I raised a hand and waved, and was amused by the thought that if anyone was actually looking down at the walkway just then, they would be startled to think that they were the one being watched.

 With one or the other of the friends, or when the three of us were together, the conversations were fluid and droll, occasionally mutually mocking, at times requiring political or cultural or gastronomic analysis.
 We agreed, we disagreed, we informed each other, we told stories.
-The tête-à-têtes were more personal and jokey with the one, more work-related with the other, and equally engaging, none troubling.
+The tête-à-têtes were more personal and jokey with the one, more work-related with the other, equally engaging, none troubling.

 I enjoyed a restful, well-fed, sea-bracing stay.
 There had been but one moment of tension the entire time.
 At the end of the meal of enhanced leftovers the second evening, and in the midst of a light and teasing exchange about housework, a brusque gesture between me and the less prim of the couple caused the helpless slip of a wine glass that I failed to save and which then crashed onto the sparkling tile floor.
 The resulting tension was within the couple.
 My comment that luckily they hadn’t brought out their best stemware for me anyway failed to resonate as humor.
 Instead, I was told that I was “not helping” and shooed into the living room.